the story of purim

 Mordechai, being a good Jewish papa, started hanging around the palace regularly, to keep an eye on Esther and make sure she was all right.

 You hang around a place, you hear things.
 Mordechai happened to hear a couple of guys talking about a plot to kill the king and usurp the throne.
 He thought it might be a good idea to warn his niece of the plot against her husband.
-The guys were busted and the king was super appreciative.
+And so the guys were busted and the king was super appreciative.
 For a while.
 Then he forgot about it.

-But, it wasn’t long before Mordechai made an enemy of the wrong guy.
-The king’s new vizier was a Jew-hating super villain called Haman.
+But it wasn’t long before Mordechai made an enemy of the wrong guy.
+The king’s new vizier was a self aggrandizing, Jew-hating, super villain called Haman.

 Mordechai wouldn’t bow.